 If you have, a child with learning difficulties, like I do, you have experienced the same heart ache.
 You know the feeling of disappointment and anger against the system.
 Why do schools always stay the same, while everyone has agreed that we have lost the connection between education and the real world?

-This Mindfunda is a book review of The Power of Different, The link between Disorder and Genius written by Gail Saltz M.D.
+This Mindfunda is a book review of The Power of Different, The link between Disorder and Genius, (Click to buy the book and support Mindfunda), written by Gail Saltz M.D.
 April 2017, Flat Iron Books, ISBN 10987654321

 Learning Difficulties: 80 % Dyslexia